-Application : Applied Explanation on : application of the practice There is a Remuneration Policy in place for all employees including Directors and senior management.
-The purpose of the Remuneration Policy is to set a formal and transparent process in determining fair and attractive packages to draw, retain and motivate quality people to become part of the team.
-The Remuneration Committee ("RC") reviews the Remuneration Policy for members of the Board including Committees of the Board prior to making recommendation to the Board for approval.
-EDs' remuneration is based on corporate and individual performand while INEDs' fees are based on fiduciary duties, time commitment are company performance. or the FY 2022, the RC had performed its duty to assess annually the emuneration package of its EDs and Senior Management.
-In addition, the RC had also deliberated on the Directors' fees for the FY 2022 which is subject to the shareholders' approval at the forthcoming Eighteenth ("18 ^{th"}) AGM.
-Further to the deliberations, the RC had reported to the Board its recommendation.
-Explanation for : departure Large companies are require to complete the columns b red to complete the columns below.
-Non-large companies are encouraged elow.
+Application : Applied Explanation on : application of the practice There is a Remuneration Policy in place for all employees including Directors and Senior Management.
+The philosophy and principles underpinning the Remuneration Policy are designed to maintain competitiveness for short-term business objectives and drive individual growth in line with the long-term goals of the Group.
+The purpose of the Remuneration Policy is to set a formal and transparent process in determining fair and attractive packages to draw, retain and motivate "the right-fit" people to become part of the team.
+The Remuneration Committee ("RC") reviews the remuneration policy for members of the Board including Committees of the Board prior to making recommendation to the Board for approval.
+EDs' remuneration is based on corporate and individual performance while INEDs' fees are based on fiduciary duties and time commitment For the FYE 2023, the RC had performed its duty to assess annually the remuneration package of its EDs and Senior Management.
+In addition, the RC had also deliberated on the Directors' fees for the FYE 2023 and benefit payable to Directors for the period from the conclusion of forthcoming 19 th AGM up to next AGM to be held in year 2014, which is subject to the shareholders' approval at the forthcoming Nineteenth (19 th) AGM.
+Further to the deliberations, the RC reported to the Board of its recommendation.
+Explanation for : departure

+Large companies are required to complete the columns below.
+Non-large companies are encouraged to complete the columns below.

 Measure :

+Timeframe :